Buffering Britain · Working Note

 Weighted avg.42.7111.6

-The weighted UK national all-day average speed is 42.7 Mbps, substantially below London’s constructed estimate.
+The weighted UK national all-day average speed is 42.7 Mbps, substantially below London’s constructed estimate of 62.6 Mbps (see §2.1).
 We back out the rest-of-UK average speed as a residual:

-London congestion severity is grounded in Opensignal’s published time-of-day speed charts, which show peak-hour speeds at approximately 65% of uncongested levels.
+London congestion severity is grounded in Opensignal’s published time-of-day speed charts for the capital, which show peak-hour speeds at approximately 65% of uncongested levels (see §2.1).
 For the rest of the UK, no comparable time-of-day data is published at the sub-national level.
-We assume milder congestion outside London based on three points:
+We assume milder congestion outside London based on the following considerations:

 • Rural and suburban areas – which comprise the majority of UK geography though not necessarily of usage – experience minimal congestion.

-• Other large cities such as Manchester, Birmingham and Leeds face moderate congestion but less acute than London’s uniquely dense user concentration.
+• Other large cities (Manchester, Birmingham, Leeds) face moderate congestion but less acute than London’s uniquely dense user concentration.

-The central assumption is that rest-of-UK peak-hour speeds are 80% of uncongested, compared with 65% in London.
-This yields a usage-weighted speed fraction of 0.868, compared with 0.765 in London.
+Our central assumption is that rest-of-UK peak-hour speeds are 80% of uncongested (vs. 65% in London), with correspondingly milder shoulder-period effects.
+This yields a usage-weighted speed fraction of 0.868 (vs. 0.765 in London).

 0.50£166m£435m£601m£119m£311m£429m